cogentcore/core/README.md

 * lifecycle not really being used, and closing last window doesn't kill app -- need to clarify that logic vis-a-vis main app window, main app menu / toolbar etc.

 ## General / Widgets

+* Change Ki.ChildBy* to return val, bool for "ok" return check

+* transparent label getting unselected doesn't clear background..  but don't want to set background..  need to turn on background drawing for selectable

+* dialog popup in widgets demo fails 2nd time

+* treeview label events getting replaced by label events..

+* keyboard events only go to focus -- need an "always focus" option for things like tableview?

 * window cursors: busy, etc